 Treatment of older infants and children includes drugs and changes to their diet (such as salt restriction and use of a high-calorie formula in a relatively small amount of liquid).
 These treatments decrease the workload of the heart.

-Some children who have significant heart defects or have had surgeries to repair their heart defects need to take antibiotics before visits to the dentist and before certain surgeries (such as on the bowel or bladder).
-These antibiotics are used to prevent serious heart infections called endocarditis.
-All children with heart defects, should take good care of their teeth and gums to decrease the risk of infection spreading to their heart.
+Some children who have significant heart defects or have had surgeries to repair their heart defects need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract).
+These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .
+However, most children with heart defects, whether or not they had surgery, do not require these antibiotics.
+However, all children with heart defects, should take good care of their teeth and gums to decrease the risk of infection spreading to their heart.

 |No US brand name|